Human Services Generalist

 Receiving a Degree/Certificate Class Schedule Make an Appointment

-Two of the top five fastest growing occupations in Los Angeles and Orange County are Human Services related.
+Two of the top five fastest growing occupations in Los Angeles and Orange County are Social Work related.
 From now until 2025 the need for aides and Assistants will grow by 23% and the need for Social Services workers will grow by 12%.

 POTENTIAL JOBS